Terry Larrier

-Terry Elijah Larrier (born August 15, 1995) is an American professional basketball player who last played for CSO Voluntari of the Liga Națională.
+Terry Elijah Larrier (born August 15, 1995) is an American professional basketball player who last played for the Santos del Potosí of the Liga Nacional de Baloncesto Profesional.
 He played college basketball for the VCU Rams and the UConn Huskies.

 College career

 Larrier first played college basketball with the VCU Rams, then departed after the 2014–15 season to join the Connecticut Huskies.
 Due to NCAA regulations, Larrier redshirted during the Huskies' 2015–16 season.
 He then injured his left knee and tore his ACL four games into the 2016–17 season.

 Larrier began his senior season with a 27-point game but missed four games with a nasal fracture that required surgery.
 He posted 13.9 points and 4.8 rebounds per game as a senior.
 After the 2017–18 season, Larrier announced he would forgo his college eligibility, and enter the 2018 NBA draft.
 He graduated with a degree in urban and community studies.